utshomax/postman-docs/src/pages/docs/publishing-your-api/setting-up-authentication-for-public-apis.md

 ![Adding a TXT record](https://assets.postman.com/postman-docs/v10/custom-domains-add-txt.jpg)

-Srelect **Verify Domain** in Postman to confirm.
+Select **Verify Domain** in Postman to confirm.
 After your domain is verified, Postman will recognize newly created requests to your API and prompt users to authenticate through the steps you've provided.